rastaehli/mkr-paper/mkr.md

 - Assembled: the implementation has been built, but is not yet allowed to interact.
 - Active: the component is allowed to interact with others.

 These states describe the essential sequence of steps for creating a component.
-We can create independent components in any order, but a given component must _Specified_ before it is _Planned_, _Planned_ before it is _Provisioned_, and so forth.
+We can create independent components in any order, but a given component must be _Specified_ before it is _Planned_, _Planned_ before it is _Provisioned_, and so forth.

-All state transitions as the execution of a plan consisting of a blueprint, a builder to interpret it, and the dependency resources required.
-The allows a different agent to be used for each transition.
-In particular, the plan to assemble a component from subcomponents consists of a blueprint, a builder agent to interpret the blueprint, and the subcomponents required for assembly.
-This enables a simple, but powerful, plugin architecture:  so long as plugin builder agents conform to the QCM model, a generic build tool can construct arbitrarily complex systems by delegating specialized tasks to the builder agents.

-Figure "QCM Implementation Plan": visualize entities and relations: the plan has a map from dependency names to meta-components required for assembly, the blueprint specifies how to assemble them, and the builder agent performs the assembly according to the blueprint.

-1. assembly and disassembly, for locating and provisioning, and so forth.
-1. A repository discovery plan has a strategy for finding repositories to search for components for a given interface location.
-1. An implementation search plan has a strategy for finding and selecting an implementation for a type, repositories to search for implementations and a search agent to interpret the strategy.
-1. A provisioning plan has a strategy for allocating subcomponent implementations, repositories to search for implementations, and a provisioner agent to interpret the strategy.
-1. An assembly plan has a blueprint for assembly, subcomponents required, and a builder agent to interpret the blueprint. (assemble)
-1. A startup plan has a blueprint for startup actions, subcomponents to be started, and a startup agent to interpret the blueprint.
-1. A shutdown plan has a blueprint for shutdown actions, subcomponents to be shutdown, and a shutdown agent to interpret the blueprint.
-1. A disassembly plan has a blueprint for disassembly, subcomponents to be recycled, and a recycling agent to interpret the blueprint.
-1. A recycling plan has a blueprint for release of , subcomponents to be recycled, and a recycling agent to interpret the blueprint.

-Of course software build tools are also primarily concerned with building from dependencies, but sometimes this is lost amid specialized concerns of building compiled objects from source, building packages and so forth.
+Each state is realized by an agent that operates on the meta-component:

+1. An _architect_ chooses the specification.
+1. A _planner_ chooses the plan that can satisfy the specification.
+1. A _provisioner_ allocates the resources required by the plan.
+1. The plan's _builder_ assembles the component.
+1. The plan's _manager_ activates the component.

+This defines a simple, but powerful, plugin architecture:  a generic _planner_ and _provisioner_ can build arbitrarily complex systems by finding a plan to satisfy a specification from QCM-compliant plan repositories, recursively building the plan's dependencies, then invoking the plan's builder to realize the component.
+Primitive meta-components are those that have no dependencies and require no building.
+Assembled meta-components are those with components that have already been built.
+The provisioning process terminates when all dependencies are satisfied by primitive or assembled meta-components.

+Figure <component-ontology> shows the definition of meta-component in the OWL (Web Ontology Language).
+Using this ontology, we can create RDF representations for meta-components that can be stored and exchanged in messages.
+In Section [How Does MKR Build Software] we show how repositories of these meta-components support distributed discovery of both primitive components and implementation plans to build complex components.

-What Does Maven Do and How?
+# What Does Maven Do and How?
 Maven is currently the most popular [?] build tool for Java projects.
 To avoid offending Maven evangelists I must quickly add that Maven can do more than build Java software.
 Strictly speaking, it is a build framework that you may customize to build and deploy any information artifact; software or other.

-In its simplest and most common use as a Java build tool, the Maven command "mvn -install" takes a directory hierarchy of Java and related project source files, plus a Project Object Model (POM) file, as input and builds and deploys the default output artifact; a jar file for example.
+In its simplest and most common use as a Java build tool, the Maven command "mvn -install" takes as input a directory hierarchy of Java source files plus a Project Object Model (POM) file and outputs a jar file.
+The jar file is then "installed" in a maven "artifact" repository where it can be be referenced as a dependency by other projects.

 As with QCM, we will describe the main terminology and build model defined by Maven.

-Main Definitions:
+## Maven Definitions:
-- An artifact is an immutable file identified by "coordinates" consisting of group, artifact, and version identifiers.
+- An _artifact_ is an immutable file identified by "coordinates" consisting of _group_, _artifact_, and _version_ identifiers.
 For example the coordinates org.apache:axis:1.1 identify the immutable version 1.1 of the axis artifact (a ".jar" Java Archive file) from the Apache Software Foundation.
-- A Maven project is a collection of source files in a standard directory hierarchy with a POM file at the root.
+- A _Maven project_ is a collection of source files in a standard directory hierarchy with a POM file at the root.
-- A POM file describes the artifact to be built and explicitly declares all build dependencies on other artifacts.
+- A _POM file_ describes the artifact to be built and explicitly declares all build dependencies on other artifacts.
 The POM file may identify and configure any non-standard plugins used to build the project artifact.
-- A Maven repository supports storage and retrieval of artifacts by their coordinates.
+- A _Maven repository_ supports storage and retrieval of artifacts by their coordinates.

-Maven defines its standard build lifecycle as a sequence of build goals :
+Maven defines its standard build lifecycle as a sequence of build goals:
 1. clean: remove any files derived from previous builds.
 1. compile: derive Java classes (or other compiled files) from source.
 1. test: execute automated tests and capture test results.
 1. package: build the project artifact, such as a jar file.
 1. install: store the artifact in a local maven repository.
-1. deploy: push the artifact into a shared repository.
+1. deploy: push the artifact to a remote repository.

 Maven's standardization of these concepts yields its greatest strength: the ability to reliably build a project even when the project files are moved to another organization and environment.
-So long as a maven project build depends only on project files and immutable artifacts available from public repositories, the execution of the install goal will produce the same successful result in any maven environment.
+So long as a maven project build depends only on project files and immutable artifacts available from trusted repositories, the execution of the install goal will produce the same successful result in any maven environment.

-Unlike the QCM lifecycle that describes generic stages in building a component, the Maven lifecycle assumes an artifact is build from a collection of project files.
+Unlike a QCM plan that allows arbitrary dependencies,  Maven assumes a collection of project files and pre-built artifacts.
 Each stage of the maven lifecycle refers to a transformation on this collection of files: compiled classes, test results, a package file, a repository artifact.
-This assumption about project files is somewhat at odds with its goal of being a universal build tool.
-The fact that you can create new plugins for any build goal does not change this fact of the Maven build lifecycle.

-For the purpose of this paper, we deliberately ignore many features of Maven that are not relevant to building software.
-The prime feature that is relevant is how Maven executes the "install" goal.
+For the purpose of this paper, we focus on how Maven builds software when executing the "install" goal.

 When invoked with any goal, Maven first reads and validates the POM file.
 From the POM, it learns the type and coordinates of the artifact to be produced.
 When invoked with the install goal, Maven automatically executes compile, test, and package goals first to ensure the artifact is built and ready for installation.

 Because it is a plugin-framework, it also learns from the POM the artifacts that implement the plugin goals.
 These plugins are downloaded, if necessary, from a trusted repository and executed to achieve each goal.
 Many Java projects use the default plugins inherited from the standard Maven installation, but any project may be configured to use custom plugins.

-The default compile plugin uses the configured Java Development Kit and compile-time libraries identified in the POM file dependencies to compile all Java files in the folder src/java to class files written to (new directories in) target/classes.
+The default compile plugin uses the configured Java Development Kit (JDK) and compile-time libraries identified in the POM file dependencies to compile all Java files in the folder src/java to class files written to (new directories in) target/classes.
 The default test plugin compiles test sources from src/test/Java to target/test/classes, executes those tests and captures test results in target/test/output.
 The default package plugin delegates to the appropriate packaging tool based on the POM file's declared artifact type.
 For example, if the artifact type is "jar" then the JDK jar tool is invoked to copy everything in target/classes and all other files in src/resources into a Java archive library file in the target directory.
-Finally, the default install plugin will copy the packaged artifact file to a Maven repository with the specified coordinates.
+Finally, the default install plugin will copy the packaged artifact file to a local Maven repository with the specified coordinates.
+(The local Maven repository is a hierarchical directory structure storing each artifact in a path based on its coordinates.)

 Maven coordinates support both a development "SNAPSHOT" of an artifact and an immutable released version.
 During development, when a project may undergo rapid changes, the "SNAPSHOT" designation is used to indicate that an artifact is under development and may be overwritten at any time in the repository by a newer build.
 A timestamp is appended to the actual artifact file name so that the name still effectively represents an immutable object.
 However, when another project includes the SNAPSHOT designation on a dependency version it is explicitly declaring itself to be dependent on mutable artifact.
 All such SNAPSHOT dependencies must be replaced with immutable versions before a project may used to release a new immutable artifact version.

 # How Does MKR Do The Same?

-The QCM model supports building through backward chaining:   MKR starts with the specification of a goal and searches its repositories for candidate meta-components that match the goal.
-Each candidate either identifies an active component or contains an implementation plan that can be executed to build a active component.
+MKR is a proof of concept implementation of a generic QCM planner and provisioner.
+It plans by backward chaining: given a meta-component with the specification of a goal component type,  MKR searches its repositories for candidate meta-components that can satisfy the goal.
+Each candidate meta-component either identifies an assembled component or contains an plan that can be executed to build the desired component.
-If a candidate's implementation plan has unresolved dependencies, these serve as subgoals for a recursive invocation of MKR.
+If a candidate's plan has unresolved dependencies, these serve as subgoals for recursive invocations of MKR.

 For example, to deploy the latest revision of  a web application "WebApp-1.0-*" (version 1.0 that is still in development) to a server "www.myorg.domain", port 8080 with context "myapp", we define a MetaComponent (in Turtle RDF syntax):